SPLATteam/SPLAT-WebGuide/docs/how_to.rst

 However, to execute runs with this solver one must use the SPLAT Excel Interface to initiate runs (see Tutorial C - Using the SPLAT Excel Interface) and one has to add the solver to the user's existing MESSAGE installation.
 This guide gives a brief description on how to do this installation.

-1. Download the cbc.rar archive file from the `cbc link`_ and put it in the MESSAGE installation folder called:
+1. Download the cbc.rar archive file and put it in the MESSAGE installation folder called:
 ``C:\Programs\MESSAGE_INT\message_bin``

 .. _cbc link: https://irena.sharepoint.com/:u:/r/sites/EPS/PTG%20Tools%20and%20Data/SPLAT%20kit/Software/AlternativeSolver/cbc_files.rar?csf=1&web=1&e=QPdmhj